 All of this is not to say that there aren’t any sights in New Delhi, and that the city doesn’t deserve some of your time.
 New Delhi does have very good restaurants and street markets to visit, as well as some forts and colorful streets well deserving of your visit.

 New Delhi’s commercial center, Connaught Place is literally the center of the city.
 There are many shops, restaurants and hotels in the area, as well as many many (many) touts.
-There is a local market that opens across the park on Sunday evenings, but it is mainly for cheap clothes and wear.

 The Taj Mahal is one of the world’s most visited destinations, and with good reason.
 The simple sight of the Taj is sure to leave you speechless while admiring its beauty and perfection.
 This site alone is worth the visit to India, however there are a few things to know before you embark on your journey to Agra and the Taj Mahal.

 Agra is quite far from New Delhi, and the journey could easily take between 3 to 4 hours by local transport.
 Therefore it is best to stay the night in Agra, which also allows for an early visit to the Taj Mahal and avoiding the early afternoon crowds.